-Grain lines are a generally unnoticed aspect of the garment, that is until they are either used in the wrong way and cause fit problem, or used in interesting ways to mould the fabric in different ways to the body.
+Grain lines are a generally unnoticed aspect of the garment, that is until they are either used in the wrong way and cause a fit problem or used in interesting ways to mould the fabric to the body.
 Sometimes they can also be used to turn a print onto a different angle for interesting visual effect.
+The terms grain line or grainline are often used interchangeably.

 When fashion designers and pattern makers talk about grain lines they are referring to the way that a pattern is cut out when it is laid out on a piece of fabric.
 Basically, fabric is woven from thread going in two different directions and it is sometimes easiest to remember that fabric is built on tiny squares of threads which criss-cross each other.

 The warp thread runs up and down while the weft thread runs right to left (You can rhyme weft with left to remember which one is which).
-The reason why these threads are important to grain lines is that they each react in different ways.
-The warp thread is generally the stronger of the two and is the least likely to stretch out of shape.
+The reason why these threads are important to the grainline is that they each react in different ways.
+For example, the warp thread is generally the stronger of the two and is the least likely to stretch out of shape.
 So for example on the straight front placket of a shirt, you don’t want it to go out of shape so if you align it with the strongest threads then it will hold it’s shape better.

 On areas such as waistbands which hold tension, you want the strongest thread to run around the body so you would cut your waistband patterns following the straight grain, ie parallel to the selvedge.
 The selvedge is the band of more tightly woven fabric that runs up either side of the fabric meterage.
 If you imagine the fabric being woven on a loom then these are the edges where the thread turns back on itself to begin weaving the next row.